 2. Create a business and sales plan

 Once you’ve segmented your customers or partners, create a business and sales plan based on the segments you’ve identified.

 To do this, you need to identify the needs of each segment first.
-What are the challenges or needs of your intermediaries, resellers and brokers?
-What are the channel programs they use?
+What are the challenges or needs of your intermediaries, resellers, and brokers?
+Which channel programs do they use?
 What are the incentive programs that boost the sales of your business?

 You need to distinguish their needs to create a sales strategy that can increase your sales and grow your business.